voxeet/voxeet-sdk-ios/README.md

 **VoxeetSDK:** https://github.com/voxeet/voxeet-ios-sdk/releases

 Unzip and drag and drop frameworks into your project, select 'Copy items if needed' with the right target.
-Then in the general tab of your target, add the `VoxeetConferenceKit.framework`, `VoxeetSDK.framework` and `WebRTC.framework` into **'Embedded Binaries'**.
+Then in the general tab of your target, add the `VoxeetSDK.framework` and `WebRTC.framework` into **'Embedded Binaries'**.

 ## Initialize the Voxeet SDK